kiransalve/Python-Practice/Nitman Python Question/Introduction.md

 I spent my most time on data cleaning, feature engineering, building ML Models and optimizing its performance.

-I also have contributed projects like competitor analysis and customer feedback analysis for marketing team.
+I also have contributed projects like product basket analysis, markeing campaign effectiveness analysis and customer feedback analysis for marketing team.